Wyatt Omsberg: Minnesota United

 On January 19, 2018, Omsberg was drafted in the first round (15th overall) of the 2018 MLS SuperDraft, by Minnesota United FC.
 He became the first Ivy League player ever to be drafted in the first round of the MLS SuperDraft.

 He signed with the club on February 28, 2018.

 Omsberg made his professional debut on March 24, 2018, starting in a 3–0 loss to the New York Red Bulls.

 On April 26, 2018, Omsberg joined USL side Tulsa Roughnecks on loan.
 He made his league debut for the club on April 28, 2018, in a 1–1 away draw with Sacramento Republic.

 In April 2019, Omsberg was loaned out to Minnesota's USL League One affiliate Forward Madison ahead of their inaugural season.
 He made his league debut for the club on April 6, 2019, in a 1–0 away defeat to Chattanooga Red Wolves.

 Chicago Fire

 On February 11, 2020, Omsberg was traded by Minnesota United to the Chicago Fire in exchange for Raheem Edwards.

+New England Revolution

+In January 2025, Omsberg signed with the New England Revolution on a one-year contract with a club option for 2026.